rstudio/rmarkdown/authoring_shiny.md

 devtools::install_github("rstudio/shinyapps")
 ```

-You can then deploy a Shiny Doc the same way that you currently deploy Shiny apps.
+You can then deploy an interactive document the same way that you currently deploy Shiny applications.
 From the working directory containing the document(s) just execute:

 ```r
 shinyapps::deployApp()
 ```

-If you are using RStudio you can also use the **Deploy** button available when working with a Shiny Doc:
+If you are using RStudio you can also use the **Deploy** button available when working with an interactive document:

 ![Shinyapps Deploy](images/shinyapps-deploy.png)

 ### Shiny Server

-Deploying Shiny Docs is not yet supported by [Shiny Server]((http://www.rstudio.com/shiny/server/)).
+Deploying interactive documents is not yet supported by [Shiny Server]((http://www.rstudio.com/shiny/server/)).
 However, support is forthcoming in Shiny Server v1.2 which is scheduled for release in mid-June.

 ## Learning More